 It took Louis over a year to even get a kiss…but that kiss opened the floodgates to a whole lot more *wink*

 Pretty soon Louise and Louis were official (plus their names match, so it was clearly meant to be)

 Louis and Louise weren’t a flash in the pan.
 She was in love and soon she was Louis’s official main mistress.

 And as all big sisters know…the minute you get something good, your younger sister is immediately there wanting a piece of it!
 Enter:

 The second eldest of the sisters, Pauline wrote to Louise and begged to be bought to court.
-As a good big sister, Louise let Pauline come stay; while also probably reminding her not to be embarrassing in front of Louise cool new courtier mates.
+As a good big sister, Louise let Pauline come stay…while also probably reminding her not to be embarrassing in front of Louises cool new courtier mates.

 The bright lights of Versailles suited Pauline to a tee.
 She was loud, funny and the life and soul of the party.

 More than this though, Pauline was unashamedly ambitious.
-She wanted to squeeze her sisters new position for everything she could get.
+So.
+Naturally she wanted to milk her sisters new position for everything she could get.

 And, boy, did she do that!

 Just like Louise had done, Pauline quickly caught King Louis’s eye.
 The difference was, Pauline was happy to pursue the King…